 Create a Smart Router

 - Navigate to Flows → Smart Routers.
-(If you have no smart routers, you'll be taken to a new setup page.
+(You will be taken to a new setup page if you have no smart routers.
 Otherwise, click New Smart Router in the upper right corner.)

 - Enter a Name for your router.